Skip to content

 This post may contain affiliate links.
 Read disclosure policy.

 I’m always looking for healthy snack ideas that are quick and easy to make.
-These homemade granola bars are my absolute favorite because they’re loaded with healthy ingredients and perfect for on-the-go.
-And there’s absolutely no baking required!
+These homemade granola bars are loaded with healthy ingredients and perfect for on-the-go.
+Unlike my oatmeal breakfast bars there is no baking required!

-Growing up, my favorite snack was granola bars.
-I still love them to this day and probably have one every other day.
-They are just so easy to grab on the go.
-I also store them in my diaper bag for when the kids need a snack too!
+Growing up, my favorite afternoon snack was chewy granola bars.
+I still love them to this day!
+They travel well and are easy to grab for breakfast on busy mornings.

-My kids love this natural and HEALTHY granola bar recipe.
-They are chewy and full of delicious flavors!
-Much healthier than store bought too.
-They are also super easy to make with only 5 ingredients.
-Plus they only take about 5 minutes to whip up, which is perfect for busy mornings.
+My kids love this natural and healthy granola bar recipe.
+The bars are full of delicious flavor, inexpensive and so much better than store-bought.
+They are also super easy to make with only 5 ingredients and 5 minutes prep!

-• Oats: I recommend using quick cooking oats for the best texture.
+• Oats: I recommend using quick cooking oats instead of rolled oats for the best texture.
 Other types of oats may make the granola bars too chewy or hard.

 • Nut butter: You can use any type of nut butter, such as almond butter, peanut butter or cashew butter.
 The nut butter helps the granola bars stick together.